Mike Eustace MBACP (Accred)

 Abraham Maslow, one of the fathers of modern therapy, suggested that human beings have two fundamental needs.
 The first is a need for security and the second is a need for personal learning and growth.

 Likewise, you can expect me to be kind, warm, professional and respectful during our sessions together.
-I will accept you unconditionally and do my best to help you relax.
+I will accept you unconditionally and help you relax.

 My way of working is uniquely informed by the Person-Centred, Gestalt, Transactional Analysis, NLP, CBT, Solution-Focussed and 12-Step approaches.